-Part 4 - Part A- Page 3 of 17

-- (2) Subject to the absolute discretion of the Mayor to extend or limit the time available for public participation, a period of up to fifteen minutes shall be available at the start of a meeting for public participation on issues within the remit of the meeting not otherwise appearing on the agenda for the meeting. - (3) Where public participation relates to an item on the agenda for the meeting, the Mayor shall invite the participation immediately prior to the consideration of the item by the meeting.
-The amount of time afforded to public participation on any single item shall be at the absolute discretion of the Mayor but should not normally exceed fifteen minutes. - (4) At the absolute discretion of the Mayor the order of business for the meeting may be changed for the convenience of the public who wish to participate. - (5) A member of the public may ask questions or make a statement for a period not exceeding three minutes.
+- (2) A question may only be asked if the member of the public has registered to speak by giving notice to the Head of Governance no later than 12 noon on the working day before the day of the meeting.
+Each questioner must give the name and contact details of the questioner and the text of the question or statement. - (3) At any one meeting no person, organisation or group may submit more than one question or statement. - (4) Questions or statements which have been accepted will be circulated prior to the meeting to those councillors who are members of the Cabinet / Panel or Committee. - (5) If a question or statement is rejected, then a written explanation as to why it has been rejected will be provided. - (6) Questions or statements shall normally be dealt with in the order in which notice was received.
+However, the Mayor may revise the order of questions if they consider it appropriate and may group similar questions. - (7) Public participation at meetings must be made orally in person at the meeting.
+Written statements may not be submitted instead of personal attendance and documents including photographs may not be circulated by a member of the public participating in the meeting except for a petition which may be presented to the Mayor.
+However, the Mayor may exercise discretion to allow a question or statement to be read out by an Officer in the absence of the person making it. - (8) At the absolute discretion of the Mayor the order of business for the meeting may be changed for the convenience of the public who wish to participate. - (9) A member of the public may ask a question or make a statement for a period not exceeding three minutes.
 When a speaker has one minute of the allotted time remaining, a bell will be rung.
-At the end of the period of time, the bell will be rung again and the speaker will stop speaking whether or not the speech has been concluded. - (6) An answer to a question posed or statement made by a member of the public may take the form of:- - (a) a direct oral answer; or - (b) where the desired information is contained in a publication of the Council, a reference to that publication; or - (c) where the reply to the question cannot conveniently be given orally, a written answer which will be reported to a future meeting. - (7) Following the conclusion of the answer the member of the public may, if they wish, have a further period of up to one minute to ask a supplementary question or comment on the answer provided.
+At the end of the period of time, the bell will be rung again and the speaker will stop speaking whether or not the speech has been concluded. - (10) The Mayor or other member of the meeting will respond to a question posed or statement made by a member of the public in the form of: - (a) a direct oral answer; or - (b) where the desired information is contained in a Council publication, a reference to that publication; or - (c) where a reply cannot conveniently be given orally, a written answer will be provided within ten working days of the meeting which will also be reported to a future meeting.

+- (11) Following the conclusion of the answer the member of the public may, if they wish, have a further period of up to one minute to ask a supplementary question or comment on the answer provided.
 At the end of that period of time, the bell will be rung and the speaker will resume their seat whether or not their comments have been concluded.
-A further response to the speaker's comments may be made. - (8) In the exercise of absolute discretion, the Mayor may disallow or terminate any public participation which is scurrilous, vexatious, improper, irrelevant or otherwise objectionable. - (9) Public participation at meetings must be made orally at the meeting.
-Written statements may not be submitted instead of personal attendance and documents including photographs may not be circulated by a member of the public participating in the meeting, except for a petition which may be presented to the Mayor.
+A further response to the speaker's comments may be made. - (12) A question or statement may be rejected by the Mayor if it addresses matters that would be inappropriate to consider at the meeting.
+For this purpose, "inappropriate" includes any question or statement falling within any of the following categories: - (a) defamatory, frivolous, vexatious or offensive - (b) substantially the same as any question put to a meeting in the previous 6 months - (c) would require the disclosure of Confidential or Exempt Information as defined in the Access to Information Procedure Rules; or - (d) already the subject of a separate appeal, adjudication, litigation mediation or dispute resolution.